-It used to be that the school's nativity play was documented by hundreds of proud parents snapping away on their cameras, but more recently school politics and privacy issues have become relevant, with some schools ruling that it is unacceptable to take pictures or videos of the show.
-But what is the legal position?
+It’s the time of year when every parent enjoys watching their little darlings perform in the school nativity play.
+It used to be that the show was documented by hundreds of proud parents snapping away on their cameras, but more recently school politics and privacy issues have come into play, with some schools ruling that it is unacceptable to take pictures or videos of the show.

-My child’s school has a blanket ban on taking photos at the nativity play.
+My child’s school has a photography policy which states that there is a blanket ban on taking photos at the nativity play.
 Is this legal?

 Any owner of private property may restrict the use of photography or video equipment on the premises.
-If ignored you may be asked to leave and may be deemed to be trespassing if you refuse.
+If ignored, you may be asked to leave and may be deemed to be trespassing if you refuse.

 I signed a form stating that I won't take any photos.
 What are the consequences should I choose to ignore this?